Women May Have Gotten Botched Mammograms At Hoffman Estates Office

 CHICAGO (CBS) — There’s an urgent warning for patients of a Hoffman Estates medical practice.

-The state says some of their mammograms may have been botched.READ MORE: 'This Is Just The Beginning': Minority Owned Businesses Await The Opening Of The Dispensary Lottery
+The state says some of their mammograms may have been botched.READ MORE: Chicago Weather: Breezy, Clear Night; Dangerous Beach Conditions

 CBS 2 Investigator Megan Hickey reports from Hoffman Imaging and Medical Center, where it’s not the first time the facility has been accused of botching tests.